yongy146/dota-brain/README.md

 # Can I contribute?

 Yes, absolutely!
 Our aim is to provide users with the best possible Dota 2 paying experience.
-Any suggestions for improvement are welcome.
+Any suggestions for improvements are welcome.

 # How can I contribute?

 The best way to contribute is to provide input to this GitHub repository.
-You can do this by following the instructions here.
+You can do this by following these instructions:

 ## 1. Create a fork of the dota-brain repository
   - Go to the repository page on GitHub (https://github.com/dota-coach-app/dota-brain)